WandLZhang/fast-science-0-stellar-engine/README.md

-# Stellar Engine — GCP Landing Zone Foundation (L0)
+# Fast Science — GCP Landing Zone Foundation (L0)

-Stellar Engine deploys a production-ready GCP Organization landing zone using Terraform.
-It creates the folders, projects, IAM, networking, and security controls that must exist before any workloads can run.
-Assured Workloads compliance overlays (FedRAMP High, IL4, IL5) are optional.
+An implementation of [Stellar Engine](https://github.com/gcp-stellar-engine/stellar-engine) for research institutions.
+This repo deploys a production-ready GCP Organization landing zone using Terraform — the folders, projects, IAM, networking, and security controls that must exist before researchers can run workloads.
+Built on Stellar Engine's IaC with compliance overlays (FedRAMP High, IL4, IL5) available when needed.

 ---